nicolabs/nicobot/README.md

 - **--config-file** and **--config-dir** let you change the default configuration directory and file.
 All configuration files will be looked up from this directory ; `--config-file` allows overriding the location of `config.yml`.
 - **--keyword** and **--keywords-file** will help you generate the list of keywords that will trigger the bot.
 To do this, run `transbot.py --keyword <a_keyword> --keyword <another_keyword> ...` a **first time with** : this will download all known translations for these keywords and save them into a `keywords.json` file.
 Next time you run the bot, **don't** use the `--keyword` option : it will reuse this saved keywords list.
 You can use `--keywords-file` to change the default name.
-- **--language**, **--languages-file** : you should not need to use these options unless you only want to translate into a given set of languages.
-The first time the bot runs, it will download the list of supported languages into `languages.json` and reuse it afterwards (or the file indicated with `--languages-file`).
+- **--languages-file** : The first time the bot runs, it will download the list of supported languages into `languages.<locale>.json` and reuse it afterwards but you can give it a specific file with the set of languages you want.
+You can use `--locale` to set the desired locale.
+- **--locale** will select the locale to use for default translations (with no target language specified) and as the default parsing language for keywords.
 - **--ibmcloud-url** and **--ibmcloud-apikey** can be obtained from your IBM Cloud account ([create a Language Translator instance](https://cloud.ibm.com/apidocs/language-translator) then go to [the resource list](https://cloud.ibm.com/resources?groups=resource-instance))
 - **--backend** selects the *chatter* system to use : it currently supports "console" and "signal" (see below)
 - **--username** selects the account to use to send and read message ; its format depends on the backend